marc029github/marcosst/_physics/2025-10-11-general-relativity-susskind.md

 z'=-\frac{g}{2}t^2
 $$

-We can replace $t$ and write: $z'=-\frac{g}{2c^2}x'^2$.
+We can replace *t*and write:

+$$
+z'=-\frac{g}{2c^2}x'^2
+$$

 The trajectory in the primed reference frame is a parabola, it is not straight: light appears curved downwards in the presence of this acceleration.
 In fact, the transformation of one reference frame to the other implies a curvilinear coordinate transformation of the form:

 $$
 z'=z - v(t)t
 $$

-where $v$ is not constant, so the relation between $z'$ and $t$ is a curved.
+where *v* is not constant, so the relation between *z'* and *t* is a curved.

 With this intro, we are ready to proceed to the full set of GR concepts in [Student Notes on General Relativity]({{ site.baseurl }}/physics/2025-10-19-Student-Notes-on-General-Relativity.pdf).